-- The Choreographic sequence will have a fixed value of three (3) points. - Sequence of free-choice elements, where the skaters must demonstrate: the ability to skate, creativity, choreographic ability, originality, musicality, with body movements, using all the personal space. - The skaters must demonstrate the ability to skate on the music and to interpret the music using technical elements such as: steps, turns, arabesque, pivot, ina bauer, spread eagles, (not declared) one rotation jumps (included in the permitted jumps), quick spins. - There is not a set pattern to follow. - The sequence must start from a stopped position or a stop and go and must cover at least 3⁄4 of the rink. - The time to do this sequence is maximum thirty (30) seconds. - Stops are permitted.
+- The skaters must demonstrate the ability to skate on the music and to interpret the music using technical elements such as: steps, turns, arabesque, pivot, ina bauer, spread eagles, (not declared) one rotation jumps (included in the permitted jumps), quick spins. - The sequence must start from a stopped position or a stop and go and must cover at least $\frac{3}{4}$ of the rink.